stanford-cs348k/camera_asst/README.md

 __Tips:__

 * You may implement this assignment in any way you wish.
-We've provided a recommended sketch but feel free to improve upon our suggested algorithm.
+We've provided a recommended sketch of the basic algorithms, but feel free to improve upon our suggested algorithm.
+(The algorithms described in the reference readings are certainly more advanced than the baseline approaches described here.)
-* Implement utilities for generating Gaussian and Laplacian pyramids first as they will be used in all parts of this assignment.
+* Implement utility functions for generating Gaussian and Laplacian pyramids first, as they will be used in all parts of this assignment.

+## Grading ##

+Like part 1, part 2 of the assigment will be graded on image quality.
+Your implementation should contain an approach for aligning/merging images in a burst, and a valid implementation of exposure fusion.
+You may adjust/improve algorithms however you seek.
+We encourage you to start with simple algorithms, get them to work, and then if there is time, attempt to improve image quality to move to more advanced techniques.

 ## Handin ##